 Earlier versions of this article were presented at the Robert Wood Johnson Health Policy Scholars annual meeting, the Society for Political Methodology Summer Conference, the annual meeting of the American Political Science Association, and seminars at the University of Michigan and Stanford University.
 This work has benefited from the comments of the participants at these presentations.
 Thanks to Martha Bailey, Elizabeth Bruch, Vincent Hutchings, Gary King, Skip Lupia, Walter Mebane, Gerardo Munck, Maisy Samuelson, Jas Sekhon, and Chris Zorn for helpful comments and conversations.
 Two anonymous reviewers also made helpful comments that improved the presentation of this work.
 Thanks to the Robert Wood Johnson Foundation and Stanford’s Institute for Research in the Social Sciences (IRiSS) for research support and to the Center for Political Studies and the Department of Health Management and Policy at the University of Michigan for their hospitality while this work was initially written.
-The data analysis uses the open-source R library anchors (†), which is available at the Comprehensive R Archive Network.
+The data analysis uses the open-source R library anchors (Wand, King, and Lau 2011), which is available at the Comprehensive R Archive Network.
 The anchors library also contains the data and replication code for this study.
 I am solely responsible for any errors or omissions.

 Credible Comparisons Using Interpersonally Incomparable Data: Nonparametric Scales with Anchoring Vignettes